The lure of a big return on capital investments has always thrown investors into the lap of share markets.

 Added to this is the fact that share market volatility in the last few months has left investors in a state of confusion.
 They are in a dilemma whether to hold or sell, or invest in such a scenario.

-So, here are top 10 share market tips for you to know.
+So, here are the top 11 share market tips for you to know, before you start investing.

 In this article